Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Transformers can implement gradient descent in function space.

-For each choice of $\K$ above, we try Transformers with four different types of non-linear attention module $\th$.
+For each choice of $\K$ above, we train Transformers with four different types of non-linear attention module $\th$ below:

-\textbf{We emphasize that Proposition \ref{p:rkhs_descent_transformer_construction} does not apply for $\th^{relu}$ and $\th^{softmax}$ as they are not kernels.
-We nonetheless include them in the experiments as they are the architectures used in practice.
-We also highlight that ${\K}^{relu}$ is not a kernel, and thus Proposition \ref{p:matching_h_k_optimality} does not apply either to it.}
+\textbf{Note that Proposition \ref{p:rkhs_descent_transformer_construction} does not apply for $\th^{\mathrm{relu}}$ and $\th^{\mathrm{softmax}}$ as they are not kernels.
+We nonetheless include them in the experiments as they are the architectures most commonly used in practice.}

-The covariates $\tx{i}$ are drawn iid from the unit sphere, and the labels $\ty{i}$ are drawn from one of the 3 $\K$ Gaussian Processes.
-We refer readers to the later Section \ref{ss:experiments_for_full} for the rest of the details on the experimental setup and training algorithm.
-This is because the details involve several additional settings introduced in Section \ref{s:landscape}.
-In all cases, the points in the plots are taken after convergence of training loss.
+The covariates $\tx{i}$ are drawn iid from the unit sphere, and the labels $\ty{i}$ are drawn from one of the three $\K$ Gaussian Processes.
+In all plots, the loss values are taken after convergence of training loss.
+Full experiment details are found in Appendix \ref{ss:common_experiment_details}.